OnitiFR/mulch/README.md

 Ports are dynamic, they're affected immediately by commands like `vm redefine` and `vm active`, no rebuild is needed.
 See sample TOML file for more informations.

 #### Port forwarding
-The TCP-proxy can also be used to expose a VM network port to the outside using the special `PUBLIC` group:
+The TCP-proxy can also be used to expose a VM network port to the outside world using the special `PUBLIC` group:

 ```toml
 # expose IRC server of this VM to the outside world